beastaugh/udon/README.md

 ### `curry`

 Currying is the process of converting a function of arity _n_ into a nested set of functions with arity _1_, i.e. making it partially applicable.
-The default `curry` function converts functions of arity 2 to a function of arity 1 which, when called, returns a function of arity 1 that returns the result of the computation.
+The `curry` function relies on the length property of the function to generate partially applicable functions, for example converting a function which accepts two arguments to a function which accepts one argument and returns a new function which also accepts one argument.

     function add(a, b) {
         return a + b;